profitter261/ML-based-Optimization-of-IRR-in-RF-mixer-circuits/README.md

 This project bridges hardware simulation with a user-friendly web interface, delivering accurate, fast, and visually interpretable IRR optimization.

-# IRR Optimization Using Passive Notch Filters with AI/ML for Gilbert Cell Mixer

 ## Project Overview
 This project demonstrates the **optimization of Image Rejection Ratio (IRR)** for a **Gilbert Cell Mixer** using AI/ML-assisted passive notch filter design.
 The IRR was optimized for four different applications: **Instrumentation, Radar, Satellite, and Wireless communication systems**.
 By processing HB analysis outputs from LTspice, the system significantly enhances the IRR and visualizes improvements.